2001 French Grand Prix: Post-race

 The top three drivers appeared on the podium to collect their trophies and spoke to the media in a later press conference.
+Ferrari team member Carlo Cantoni appeared on the podium to receive the winning manufacturer's award.
 Michael Schumacher said he was delighted to take the 50th victory of his career though he explained his priority was to win the race and focus on securing the Drivers' Championship, "People seem to misunderstand my feeling about these statistics – I always said they were second priority but they do mean something to me."
 Ralf Schumacher expressed his happiness to finish second after his pit stop fumble, "If I would have come out in front of Michael I think it would have been difficult to hold him behind me.
 I am actually happy to sit here in second today because it was a disaster and really difficult to drive."
 Barrichello expressed his surprise over finishing in third place, " Qualifying was horrible for me, I never really knew what was going on.
 The car was oversteering in some places, understeering in other places.
 This morning the car felt a lot better and I was going really well on my first stint, saving a lot of fuel at that time, and Ross came on the radio and said 'would you like to try a three stop' and I said 'I think so, it's a good idea, because then I can be quick on the track the whole time and by doing stops I might only finish in front of the Jordans, so let's try.'"